cblument/py-spotternetwork/README.md

 # py-spotternetwork
-A python module for working with spotternetwork.
-Converts kml positions to geojson
+A python module to convert kml positions on [spotternetwork](http://www.spotternetwork.org/) to geojson.

 ## Installation
 This has been tested on ubuntu 14.04 and Fedora 18.